top of page

 Healthcare organizations increasingly rely on contractors, vendors, and third-party service providers to manage everything from medical equipment maintenance to IT systems, pharmaceutical supplies, and facility management services.
 While these external partners are essential to efficient healthcare operations, they also pose significant security, compliance, and risk management challenges.

-Physical Identity and Access Management (PIAM) platforms like Soloinsight’s CloudGate PIAM are transforming the way healthcare organizations manage third-party access.
+Physical Identity and Access Management (PIAM) platforms like Soloinsight’s CloudGate PIAM are transforming how healthcare organizations manage third-party access.
 By centralizing identity management, automating access workflows, and enforcing strict policies, PIAM ensures secure, compliant, and efficient contractor and vendor access across healthcare facilities.

 The Risks of Poorly Managed Third-Party Access in Healthcare